If there’s one word that defines a successful runner, it’s not “fast,” “strong,” or even “disciplined.” It’s resilient.

 “Running is a big question mark that’s there each and every day.
 It asks you, ‘Are you going to be a wimp or are you going to be strong today?'”

 We’ve all had those days when the answer to that question is, “I’m a wimp today.”
-It’s tempting to give into feelings of laziness and fear, but there are things you can do to make yourself more resistant to those urges.
-Here are a few ideas on how to be a more resilient runner:
+It’s tempting to give into feelings of laziness and fear, but try some of the above ideas to make yourself more resistant to those urges.

 Also see: